MetOs-UiO/eScience2024/docs/git_integration/git_jlab.rst

 .. |ppbuttons| image:: img/push-pull-gui.png

-We have added a GUI extension ti jupyterlab for easier work with git.
+Jupyterlab includes a GUI to make it easier to use git.
 You can see a git icon |gitico| on the left panel.
 To clone a repository, click on the icon and then on **Clone Reopsitory**.
-You should see the following promt:
+You should see the following prompt:

 .. image:: img/clone-repo.png
    :width: 800
    :alt: Cloning repo GUI

-Chek both boxes and press **Clone**.
-You will get the following promt:
+Check both boxes and press **Clone**.
+You will get the following prompt:

 .. image:: img/gui-credentials.png
    :width: 300
-   :alt: Credentials promt GUI
+   :alt: Credentials prompt GUI

 If you do not know what a personal access token is follow `official github instructions <https://docs.github.com/en/enterprise-server@3.9/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_ to create one.
 Usually, the tokens start with ``ghp_***``.
 Treat this token as a password.
 Once you've logged in you will see in the file browser that a folder was created with the same name as the repo you have cloned.